RJGATON007/hr-payroll/readme.rst

 ###################
 Features
 ###################
+* ADDED A CLIENT INFORMATION SHEET IN PROJECTS (FIXED SOME ERRORS AND UPDATED THE DATABASE)
 * **Bonus Loan Deduction** and provident fund management,
 * Estimate invoice and **biling system**,
 * **Employee management**,